geek-neelesh/broadcast-server/README.md

 # broadcast-server
 a simple broadcast server that will allow clients to connect to it, send messages that will be broadcasted to all connected clients.

-With Node.js installed on your computer, clone the project and execute these commands:
+With Node.js installed on your computer, clone the project and execute these commands to run application locally:
  1.npm install
  2.node server.js